 Vinyl plank floors are an easy, affordable way to update any room in your home or business.
 As with any flooring product, there are pros and cons when it comes to vinyl plank flooring.
 Vinyl plank flooring is different from traditional vinyl flooring, as these planks are often around 36” x 6”.
 With planks this size, you are able to recreate a beautiful wood look for well below the cost of hardwood flooring.
+Keep scrolling to learn more about the pros and cons of vinyl plank floors!

-The Pros and Cons of Vinyl Plank Flooring
+Pros and Cons of Vinyl Plank Floors

 |100% Waterproof||Difficult to remove if glued down|